cpske/ISP/agile/scrum.md

 ## Using Scrum

-To use Scrum you should *clearly* know & apply these:
+To use Scrum you should *clearly* understand & apply these:

 1. Backlog planning
 2. Iteration planning